 Digital recordings—and the computing power to store and organize them—have only recently become commonplace in fieldwork.
 But a picture is worth a thousand words, and a single video or audio clip, like the movie of the hungry fledgling, is packed with information.
 Scientists and nonscientists alike can watch, listen to, and learn from such events, which they might never experience firsthand.

 Armed with digital equipment, the students are doing more than just recording data.
 Rising sophomore Eric Gulson of Veracruz, Mexico, noticed that the Scarlet Tanager fledgling was making an interesting veer sound, similar to the call of a Veery (listen to a Veery call).
-He recorded the call and found that it has not yet been described in the authoritative Birds of North America Online, nor is it part of the Macaulay Library’s audio collection.
+He recorded the call and found that it has not yet been described in the authoritative Birds of North America Online [update 2/8/22: Birds of North America Online is now part of Birds of the World], nor is it part of the Macaulay Library’s audio collection.
 The group also recorded the calls of a nesting female tanager, another new find for the Library.

 The budding biologists are getting a summer of well-rounded training.
 They have been up to all sorts of exploits in field ornithology—both traditional and digital—many of which they have written about on their blog.
 Earlier in the season, the group devised a way to hoist mist nets 50 feet into the canopy, in an attempt to capture and band the high-flying tanagers.
 With the help of climbing experts from Cornell Outdoor Education, the students even learned to climb into the treetops—cameras in tow—to photograph nests.

 Several members of the group were lucky enough to go on a field research trip to Borneo, where they have been exercising the same digital and field skills on the other side of the world.